SECapstone/capstone/Sprint3.md

 This deliverable will extend your solutions for D1 and D2 so you must continue to work with the same partner using the same repository.
 D3 is worth 25% of your final grade, and becomes available once you have received at least 60% on D2.
 You will not have to hand anything in, though you will need to complete the open response assessment on the edX platform to receive your final deliverable grade.

-**Important notes:**

-* Autobot will create a pull request in your repos during the beginning of this sprint.
-It will contain some changes to your project (boilerplate frontend and server implementations) to transform your software into a Web app.
-It is a very good idea to carefully look at this pull request and what Autobot wants to merge into your projects.
-However, please do not merge the pull request before the final D2 submission as it may break your coverage scores.
-* This spec should be considered a high level outline for this deliverable because it would be very easy to get lost in the details.
-While the pull request from Autobot will make things more clear, it is also more important than ever to attend the in-class deliverable tutorial on March 8 in which we will go through the deliverable step by step.
-* There may be more pull requests from Autobot during this deliverable because we may need to change things on the go.
-Please keep an open eye on the discussion boards and merge all pull requests sooner rather than later to avoid conflicts.

 ## Web Server

 ### Bootstrap code